hielke84/photo-tools/README.md

   -v
         Make a vertical collage.

         If -h and -v are not set, portrait images will result in a horizontal collage, and landscape images in a vertical one.

-  -c color
+  -c COLOR
-        Color of the border.
+        Set color of the border.
-        Optional, default: white.
+        Default: white.
-  -w width
+  -w WIDTH
-        Minimal width of the outer border, as a percentage of the original height (in case of a horizontal collage) or the original width (in case of a vertical one).
+        Set minimal width of the outer border, as a percentage of the original height (in case of a horizontal collage) or the original width (in case of a vertical one).
-        Optional, default: 2.
+        Default: 2.
 ```

 ## Installation